...the key is safety. Crew, empowered with simple directions, will overcome adversity. The incapacitation of the captain is a very good example.

 Could be used against you in a court of law if not followed correctly.

-1. Provides clear requirements that must be met,
+1. Establishes clear, non-negotiable requirements that must be met by all parties.

 Read more